-Today’s paper toys, Flextangles, are the fourth project in our collaborative series STEAM POWER: Empowering kids to explore the world through creative projects.
-Today’s topic is COMPUTE!
+Today’s paper toy, Flextangles, is seriously the coolest paper puzzle we have ever made and judging by how many times you guys have downloaded our template you agree!
+Flextangles are part of our collaborative series STEAM POWER: Empowering kids to explore the world through creative projects.
+The theme for this installment is COMPUTE!

-Since I recently answered this question wrong, I decided it might be good idea for me to limit my math based project to something I’m good at: geometry.
-I’ve been itching to try making a flexagon ever since my friend Erica mentioned them, so I decided it was high time we made one.
+I’ve been itching to try making a flexagon ever since my friend Erica introduced me to them, so I decided it was high time we made one.
 If you aren’t familiar with flexagons scroll down to find out more.
-I also decided to incorporate drawing into the project to add a level of “computation.”
+I also decided to incorporate drawing into the project to add a level of manual “computation.”
 Decorating these and then seeing how the patterns and colors translate once folded is a wonderful exercise in geometric planning.

 This post contains affiliate links to products I love and recommend to my readers.

 - Cardstock This is the BEST DEAL you will find on CARDSTOCK!

 - Markers (I’m nuts for these colors)